colinpaulish/cp_hugo_nz30/content/blog/jobs.md

 ---
-title: "The Energy Transition and Jobs"
+title: "Impact of Energy Transition on Jobs"
 date: 2023-011-25T02:01:58+05:30
 description: "--"